 Consult an Experienced Attorney for a Successful Deposition

 You enhance your chances of success in a deposition by being prepared to answer legal questions effectively.
 Having the right lawyer on your team to help you prepare is the best way to have a successful deposition.
-An aggressive personal injury attorney can pursue the compensation you need to cover your accident-related injuries and losses after you were injured by someone else’s wrongdoing.
+An aggressive personal injury attorney can pursue the compensation you need to cover your accident-related injuries and losses after someone else’s wrongdoing injured you.

 The experienced Providence personal injury lawyers of the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. can help.
 Call (401) 751-8855 today for a free and confidential case evaluation.
 When you hire our firm, we’ll stand by you every step of the way and fight to protect your rights.